Cavernous sinus thrombosis: Antibiotics

 Vancomycin may be substituted for nafcillin if significant concern exists for infection by methicillin-resistant Staphylococcus aureus or resistant Streptococcus pneumoniae.
 Appropriate therapy should take into account the primary source of infection as well as possible associated complications such as brain abscess, meningitis, or subdural empyema.

 People with CST are usually treated with prolonged courses (3–4 weeks) of IV antibiotics.
 If there is evidence of complications such as intracranial suppuration, 6–8 weeks of total therapy may be warranted.

 All patients should be monitored for signs of complicated infection, continued sepsis, or septic emboli while antibiotic therapy is being administered.

 Heparin

 Anticoagulation with heparin is controversial.
 Retrospective studies show conflicting data.
 This decision should be made with subspecialty consultation.
 One systematic review concluded that anticoagulation treatment appeared safe and was associated with a potentially important reduction in the risk of death or dependency.

 Steroids

 Steroid therapy is also controversial in many cases of CST.
 However, corticosteroids are absolutely indicated in cases of pituitary insufficiency.
 Corticosteroid use may have a critical role in patients with Addisonian crisis secondary to ischemia or necrosis of the pituitary that complicates CST.

-Surgery

-Surgical drainage with sphenoidotomy is indicated if the primary site of infection is thought to be the sphenoidal sinuses.